-The property is currently developed as described in the application.
-All but two of the buildings that were on the property when the mill was in operation are no longer present.
-The area that is proposed to be zoned for industrial use has been surveyed and is shown on the application site plans (Exhibit 1).
+The property is developed as described in the application.
+All but two of the buildings that were on the property when the facility was in operation are no longer present.
+The area that is proposed to be zoned for industrial use has been surveyed and is shown on the application site plans in Exhibit 2.
+Supplemental evidence and argument in support of the application is attached as Exhibit 3.